-For Class I, Division 1 Model 330S-Ex Analyzers, the glass window must remain installed in order to maintain area classification.
+For Class I, Division 1 Model 330S Analyzers, the glass window must remain installed in order to maintain area classification.
 However, to communicate to the 330S analyzer via RS-232 or RS-485 the glass window must be removed.
 Ensure area is known to be a non-hazardous before removing the explosion proof window.
+This section covers an overview on the 330S/331S ICE Software application.
+It shows how to connect, configure and change the factory configuration to accommodate for different applications.